Packing Advice for Odyssey Traveller's Small Group Tours

 On such a long tour it is also good to keep your wardrobe smelling fresh.
 You may want to pack some potpourri, fabric conditioner sheets or scented drawer liners or a small bottle of citrus, Manuka (good for insect bites as well) or lavender oil.
 This will assist in keeping your clothes fresh smelling throughout the trip.

-Use Ziplock bags to help pass through security
+Use Ziploc bags to help pass through security

 Consolidating all the electronic cables, usb sticks, chargers and other vital electronic components into a couple of ziplock bags.
 Using ziplock bags will not only help you find things during your flight but also potentially assist you pass through security.
 Ziplock bags are also useful for keeping medications, house keys and bottles of liquids needed for the flight.